nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 **************

 In the nRF21540 implementation, the PDN pin is used to power down the FEM internal circuits.
-The FEM can be powered down on explicit application request.
+The FEM can be powered down on an explicit application request.
 The FEM is powered back up automatically before PA or LNA are activated.

 See below for an example of controlling LNA and PDN during Rx operation, using the following parameters: